-Property taxes are levied and assessed on a calendar year basis.
-Second half distributions occur in a new fiscal year.
-Property taxes include amounts levied against all real, public utility, and tangible personal (used in business) property located in the School District.
+Property taxes are levied and assessed on a calendar year basis while the School District fiscal year runs from July through June.
+First half tax collections are received by the School District in the second half of the fiscal year.
+Second half distributions occur in the first half of the following fiscal year.
+Property taxes include amounts levied against all real, public utility, and tangible personal property (used in business) located in the School District.
 Real property taxes are levied after April 1 on the assessed value listed as of the prior January 1, the lien date.
-Public utility property taxes attached as a lien on December 31 of the prior year, were levied April 1 and are collected with real property taxes.
-Assessed values for real property taxes are established by State law at 35% of appraised market value.
-All property is required to be revalued every six years.
-Public utility property taxes are assessed on tangible personal property at 88% of true value (with certain exceptions) and on real property at 35% of true value.
-Tangible personal property taxes are levied after April 1 on the value listed as of December 31 of the current year.
-Tangible personal property assessments are 25% of true value.
+Assessed values for real property taxes are established by State law at 35 percent of appraised market value.
 Real property taxes are payable annually or semi-annually.
 If paid annually, payment is due December 31; if paid semi-annually, the first payment is due December 31 with the remainder payable by June 20.
 Under certain circumstances, State statute permits alternate payment dates to be established.
-Tangible personal property taxes paid by multi-county taxpayers are due September 20.
-Single county taxpayers may pay annually or semi-annually.
-If paid annually, payment is due April 30; if paid semi-annually, the first payment is due April 30, with the remainder payable by September 20.